-(3) Activate the remote control.
-Press and hold down the torch switch for 5 seconds.
-The machine will give an audible beep single indicate the remote is activated.
+3. Activate the remote control.
+Press and hold the torch switch for 5 second until the machine beeps to indicate the remote function has activated.
 Repeat the procedure to de-activate the remote control.

-(4) The thermal LÉD will illuminate RED to indicate the machine is in remote control mode
+(4) The thermal LED will illuminate Green to indicate the machine is in remote control mode.
+Note: The machine will default to nonremote mode when switched off.

-(2) Rotate the Remote Control Knob to adjust the amperage output of the machine.
+5. Rotate the Remote Control Knob to adjust the amperage output of the machine.
 The remote can be used static or during welding to adjust the amps up or down.

-(4) The amps set by the remote control will show in the Digital Display of the machine.
+6. The amps set by the remote control will show in the Digital Display of the machine.